Thermadiag/seq/README.md

 Currently, the *seq* library provides 5 types of containers:
 -	Sequential random-access containers:
 	-	[seq::devector](docs/devector.md): double ended vector that can be optimized for front operations, back operations or both.
 Similar interface to `std::deque`.
+A similar container already exists in boost library, but I needed my own version for the tiered_vector class to remove external dependencies.
 	-	[seq::tiered_vector](docs/tiered_vector.md): tiered vector implementation optimized for fast insertion and deletion in the middle.
 Similar interface to `std::deque`.
 	-	[seq::cvector](docs/cvector.md): vector-like class storing its values in a compressed way to reduce program memory footprint.
 Similar interface to `std::vector`.
 -	Sequential stable non random-access container: `seq::sequence`, fast stable list-like container.